 - If you have had any previous surgeries

-Your doctor needs all this information to determine the best Surgery for your specific situation, as well as risk factors and your recovery period.
+Your doctor needs all this information to determine the best surgery for your specific situation, risk factors, and recovery period.

 There is a chance that you will need to stop taking certain medications or have additional blood tests before your surgery.
-Your doctor will work out the best treatment plan for your specific needs and what you want to achieve.
+Your doctor will find the best treatment plan for your specific needs and what you want to achieve.

-Firstly your plastic surgeon will decide whether the Surgery will take place in-office or at a hospital.
-Next, your plastic surgeon will administer local or general anesthetic, depending on where the procedure occurs.
+Firstly your plastic surgeon will decide whether the surgery will take place in-office or at a hospital.
+Next, your plastic surgeon will administer a local or general anesthetic, depending on where the procedure occurs.

 Your specialist will make a minute incision on the inside of your cheek; once done, your doctor will place pressure on the outer part of the cheek, which makes the buccal fat pad more accessible.
 Lastly, your surgeon will remove the fat and stitch up the incision.

-Your doctor will provide you with an antibacterial mouth wash to ensure there is no infection.
-You will also have to consume a liquid diet for a couple of days after the procedure.
+Your doctor will provide you with an antibacterial mouthwash to ensure no infection.
+You will also have to consume a liquid diet for two days after the procedure.

 Once your wound has a few days to heal, you can move to soft foods like porridge and jelly.
 After 7-14 days, you can start to eat normally again.

 Your plastic surgeon will advise you about any follow-up appointments to monitor your wound healing and ensure no infection.
-Although you heal in a few weeks, it can take several months to achieve your desired results.
+Although you heal in a few weeks, achieving your desired results can take several months.